|Homepage:||Click to visit|

 At German universities, course catalogues are not distributed to students.
 A complete course listing is available online at: http://oracle-web.zfn.uni-bremen.de/veranstaltungen/vorlesungsverzeichnis.

 You will register for classes after your arrival in Bremen.
 During the first two weeks of each semester, you should sit in on classes that interest you before making a final commitment.
+It is not uncommon to sign up for eight classes before deciding on the four that you like best.

 You will earn a one-half (0.5) course credit for successful completion of skill courses (Übungen -- including all Studienbegleitende Sprachkurse in German or other foreign language courses).